json-schema-org/json-schema-spec/jsonschema-core.md

 This section defines a set of keywords that enable schema combinations and composition.

-### Keyword Independence

-Schema keywords typically operate independently, without affecting each other's outcomes.

-For schema author convenience, there are some exceptions among these keywords:

-- `additionalProperties`, whose behavior is defined in terms of `properties` and `patternProperties`
-- `items`, whose behavior is defined in terms of `prefixItems`
-- `contains`, whose behavior is affected by the presence and value of `minContains`

 ### Keywords for Applying Subschemas in Place {#in-place}

 These keywords apply subschemas to the same location in the instance as the